Donotalo/playground-uh8mrywa/lessons/lesson01.md

-# Pre-requisites
+# Prerequisites

 This tutorial will be using several software packages.
 How to use these packages are outside of the scope of this tutorial.
-Nevertheless, the pre-requisites to understand this tutorial are listed below:
+Nevertheless, the prerequisites to understand this tutorial are listed below:

 - Proficiency in compiling code, preferably in [C++](https://isocpp.org/)
 - Knowledge of the [CMake](https://cmake.org/) software build system